 The Fighting 15s shop uses live stock levels, and items that are available to buy are labelled “in stock” in the detailed description of the product.
 In stock means that at least three of that item are available: when an item drops to less than that, the label changes to “only x in stock”, where x is either 2 or 1.
 Items that drop to 0 are labelled “out of stock”.

-Fighting 15s Flags are not yet set up accurately for live stock levels in the new shop, and may go out of stock.
-We are updating the flags to real stock levels as they are ordered.
+Fighting 15s Flags are not yet fully set up for live stock levels in the new shop, and may go out of stock.
+We are updating flag codes to real stock levels as they are ordered.
 Flags that are out of stock have to be obtained from our designer, which usually takes only about a week.

 A very few items are marked out of stock because new moulds, or worse, new originals, need to be made.
 It is not possible to buy these items.